UTSA Staff Appreciation Award Nomination Form

 The Staff Appreciation Individual Award goes to Andie Watson, Veteran Certifying Official.
 Andie is a valued and critical part of the Veteran Certification Office team.
 Although 2020 was a challenging year, often working extra hours and on the weekends, the nominee tirelessly labored to ensure our students received the veteran benefits they deserve.
 She acts as VMA’s liaison for our students who utilize benefits while attending the UTSA Paralegal program.
 Her partnership with the Paralegal program has helped several veterans utilize their benefits while attending the school of Extended Education.
 She works well with our students and always strives to her best.

-April Team Winner: Arts & Humanities Advising
+April Team Winner: Arts & Humanities Advising Center Team

 The Staff Appreciation Team Award goes to the Arts & Humanities Advising Center.
 Jaylon Wilson nominated this team and described the support they have given him as a deaf disabled veteran that relies on reading lips to communicate.
 Jaylon mentioned how, “Being in a masked world right now, I have very little discussions with anyone outside of my home.
 This summer was a heavy load of virtual orientation advising sessions and my team stepped up beyond belief in order to help accommodate not only me but to provide excellent service to our new inbound Roadrunner students.
 They provide that to me each and every day.
 Even if they don't receive the award, it's important to me to let others know how much I appreciate them every single day.”